 The UX should be the designer's responsibility, but current design tools make this hard in practice.
-To fascilitate good screenreader design, a tool should:
+To facilitate good screenreader design, a tool should:

 As far as I know, the tools designers use today don't do any of these things.
-I haven't seen any prototyping tools for testing with screenreaders.
-I haven't seen any vector design tools help visualize the path a screenreader will take (although, this isn't their purpose, so it's understandable).
-Only tools typically intended for engineers, such as Xcode, help with education and testing around assistive technologies.
+I haven't found any prototyping tools for testing with screenreaders.
+I also haven't found any vector design tools that help visualize the path a screenreader will take (although, this isn't their purpose, so it's understandable).
+Only tools typically intended for engineers, such as Xcode, really help with education and testing around assistive technologies.
 While designers can and do use Xcode, it's not nearly as well-suited for the same kind of fast iteration and exploration as design tools.

 I recently added better accessibility support to the component-based tool I work on, Lona.
 One of the improvements I made was adding an "Accessibility Overlay" option which automatically draws black boxes and numbers around each of the accessible elements in a component.
 This helps designers and engineers visualize the screenreader UX before testing on device.

-Here's the example we've been using in Lona:
+Here's the example we've been using so far, the